 Generate index terms using the Scroll Indexterm macro

 Firstly, insert the Scroll Indexterm macro in front of a term you want to index.

 Edit the macro, and enter the primary index term in the Primary field, and (if wanted) add a secondary and tertiary index terms in the Secondary and Tertiary fields.

 Once you have generated your index terms, you can add an index to your export template.

 To do so, navigate to the template editor, and add the Index placeholder where you want to insert the index.
-If you also used page labels to generate index terms, navigate to the Settings tab and check the 'index terms' setting.
+If you also used page labels to generate index terms, navigate to the Settings tab and Use page labels as index terms export option.